scrapbook

 Second, I am fascinated by the relationships between the apples, their shadows and the reflections that all seem to vibrate throughout the painting.
 Also, because of their shiny skins, the apples pick-up the color and reflection of whatever is around them.

 Third, they are fun to paint, and I think they are awesome on the walls in dining rooms or wherever.
-These photos show actual scale when in place.
+This shows actual scale when in place.

 I have done a lot of aspen paintings over the years (and a few of maples).
 The way I paint them is the same way I enjoy them most; by being right inside a thicket of trees.
 It creates a very intimate way to experience the scene.
 Very personal.
 Aspens, because of their white bark, will absorb the atmospheric light from the area and the conditions of the day.
 I love the late evening golden glow, or the early morning pinks, and the reflections of reds or greens from the surrounding foliage.
 I also like to include smatterings of wild flowers or berries done in very simple bits of color.